std::span

 View C-Array On Heap

-- span decouples function implementations from the data represenation / container type
+- span decouples function implementations from the data representation / container type

 - clearly communicates the intent of only reading/altering elements in a sequence, but not modifying the underlying memory/data structure